-All the study in the world isn't going to make an auditor or coach.
-Learning the data and the theory of auditing is vitally important.
+All the study in the world isn't going to make a professional.
+Learning the data and the theory of a subject is vitally important.
 Perfecting your practical drills is essential.
-However, the final test lies with the question, "Are you getting results with your pc?"
+However, the final test lies with the question, "Are you getting results with the data?"
 Whether you are getting results or not is totally dependent on whether or not you are actually applying the data and theory you have learned, and are utilizing the practical skills you have developed.

-The bridge between the learning of data and development of practical skills and their actual application in the auditing or coaching session can be mightily bolstered by the Pink Sheet system of Training Supervision.
+The bridge between the learning of data and development of practical skills and their actual application can be mightily bolstered by the Pink Sheet system of Training Supervision.
 A student's ability to apply Study Tech on himself and his twin can also be mightily bolstered by the Pink Sheet system of Training Supervision.